 CPRE Hampshire could not protect, promote and enhance the Hampshire countryside without support from people like you, and we are committed to protecting both your data and your privacy.

 This policy outlines what data we collect, how we may use it and how we keep your data safe.

-‘We’ or ‘us’ means the Hampshire Branch of the CPRE the countryside charity, Winnall Community Centre, Garbett Road, Winchester, SO23 0NY.
+‘We’ or ‘us’ means the Hampshire Branch of the CPRE the countryside charity, c/o Sparsholt College Hampshire, Westley Road, Winchester, Hants.
 Registered Charity 1164410.
 ICO number ZA373543.
 This does not include other CPRE branches, which are set up as separate charities.

 This policy will change from time to time, as we keep up to date with legislation and regulation and to remain aligned with any relevant changes in our programmes and operations.
 If material changes are made, we will notify you by placing a prominent notice on the website.
 You can keep up to date by visiting these pages.

 This text was last updated in April 2019.

 You have the right to ask for a copy of the information we hold about you and to have any inaccuracies in your information corrected.
 You also have the right to ask us to delete any personal information we hold about you.
 In some cases, we may be unable to delete data, such as if it is required for tax or Gift Aid purposes.
 In these cases, we will ensure that you are removed from future communications and processing.
 We are committed to ensuring you receive only those communications you choose.

 You can access your personal data held by us or request to receive your information in part or its entirety in machine readable format.